ANANDMISHRAK/yourtube_like_clone/Readme.md

     33.7) update refresh token of DB is undefind
     33.8) return response

     now create Route in user.route.js-> using post method call middlewate verifyJWT then controller

+##### referesh token

+34. in repetated 15min or 30im 0r 1 hours need to login i.e. generate referesh & access token
+    but Login by pass all field is not a good practice so only refesh these token in one click and continuew login

+    ###### step

+    34.1) take Refresh Token : come from cookie -> docode it and find user from DB 34.2) compair refesh Token from DB
+    34.3) if match then generate access token
+    34.4) send response